Linguistics (BA)

 What are your skills after graduation?

-The three-year bachelor in Linguistics provides you with a thorough understanding of the science of language in all its diversity.
-Our approach to this field is multidisciplinary, which ensures that you gain an understanding of language from many different angles, from the physical to the philosophical.
+The three-year bachelor in Linguistics provides you with a deep insight into the science of language in all its diversity.
+Our approach is multidisciplinary, allowing you to understand language from many different angles, from the physical to the philosophical.

-In addition, upon graduation you will have acquired valuable academic and personal skills that put you in an excellent position to enter the job market or to pursue your academic education with a master’s programme.
+In addition, by the time you graduate, you will have developed academic and personal skills that prepare you to enter the job market or continue with a master’s programme.

 These skills include:

-• The ability to transfer knowledge to practical issues;
+- The ability to apply knowledge to practical issues;

-• The ability to work in teams as well as to work independently;
+- The ability to work in a team as well as to work independently;

 Anne Marije de Goeijen